Clever Hans: Clever Hans effect in artificial intelligence

 In the field of artificial intelligence, the Clever Hans effect describes a phenomenon where an algorithm seems to make correct predictions without having the relevant data and/or by using incorrect reasoning.
 This effect can appear, when a deep neural networks's predictions are dominated by unknown features, which were not intended for the task, e.g. when an image classifier "reads" text on a photo instead of analysing the image motif.

-The Clever Hans effect can also be seen as a "secret" overfitting of deep neural networks towards an unknown feature.
+The Clever Hans effect can also be seen as a "secret" overfitting of deep neural networks toward an unknown feature.
 This overfitting might not affect the algorithm at all as long as the unknown feature is present, while it could lead to unpredictable fails in the absence of the unknown feature.
-The existence of this effect and its practical imperceceptibility restrict the robustness and validity of most AI models.
+The existence of this effect and its practical imperceptibility restrict the robustness and validity of most AI models.
 Explainable AI research tries to find methods to fully comprehend the decision making of AI models in order to detect such Clever Hans correlations.

 The German conceptual artist Max Haarich demonstrated the Clever Hans effect in artificial intelligence with his art installation "Smart Hans".
 Based on the information from Oskar Pfungst's book Clever Hans (1911), the installation shows an animated horse and uses facial detection and pose estimation to predict which number a person is currently thinking about.